luissantos/cv/resume.md

 ============

-> <luis@luissantos.pt> • +49 15901335753  • 32 years old
+> <luis@luissantos.pt> • +49 15901335753  • 33 years old

 ----

-> I'm a passionate technical leader focused on building great products and leading
+>Passionate Technical Leader focused on building great products and leading by example.
-> great teams.
-I've architected and built
-> horizontally scalable systems on Amazon Web Services and Microsoft Azure.
+>With more than 12 years of experience, my job is to help teams build complex software in the cloud, using modern tools and practices.
 >
-> I work with modern technology stacks such as JVM ( Java, Kotlin, Clojure ) Spring Boot, Kafka, and Kubernetes.
+>I'm currently looking for a Technical Lead or Engineering Manager hands on role, in Berlin, with
+>with the possibility for some remote work in the long term.
+>
 ----

 Experience
 ----------

-March 2019-now
+March 2019-Nov 2020
 :   **Technical Lead**

     [Movingimage](https://www.movingimage.com/)